GeoStat-Framework/GSTools/docs/source/index.rst

     export GSTOOLS_BUILD_PARALLEL=1
     pip install git+git://github.com/GeoStat-Framework/GSTools.git@main

+The number of parallel threads can be set with the global variable `config.NUM_THREADS`.

 **Using experimental GSTools-Core for even more speed**

 You can install the optional dependency `GSTools-Core <https://github.com/GeoStat-Framework/GSTools-Core>`_,